maxeonyx/wedding-pages/README.md

 ## 🌻 Features

-- **Four variants** with different invitation types and cultural contexts
+- **Two core variants** with tailored information for ceremony + reception or reception-only guests
 - **Beautiful wildflower theme** matching the invitation design
 - **Responsive design** that works on all devices
 - **Simple build system** using CSS variables for variant control